 The Black Gangster Disciples and Black Disciples were almost one in the same back in 1969 until the mid-1970s.
 Larry Hoover and the Supreme Gangsters created the “Gangster” coalition in 1967 to unify all gangs with the same problems with the same gangs.
 David Barksdale and the Devil’s Disciples had a coalition called the “Black Disciples” that unified all gangs in 1966 that had similar problems with the same rivals and the police.
 In 1969, both Black Disciples and Gangsters came together to create a close alliance called the “Black Gangster Disciples” which bounded both coalitions into a unity on the streets while each coalition ruled separate by their own “Kings,” King Larry Hoover of the Gangsters and King David Barksdale of the Black Disciples.
 Basically, this was a coalition on top of two coalitions.
 When David Barksdale died in 1974 there was a group within the Black Disciple coalition that didn’t want to honor the Black Gangster Disciple coalition, they would only honor the Black Disciple coalition, however, most of the Black Disciple coalition wanted to honor the Black Gangster Disciple coalition and this led to a split in the mid-1970s in prison until Dirk Acklin helped stop this rivalry.

-Many times in the Englewood area David Barksdale called peace with the Black P Stones and even the Gangsters when there was war in 1968.
+Many times, in the Englewood area David Barksdale called peace with the Black P Stones and even the Gangsters when there was war in 1968.
 Larry was a strong follower of David’s concepts and bestowed those concepts on the Black Gangster Disciples that soon became admirable to other organizations especially after Larry was able to use those concepts as a backbone to write a constitution of bylaws that organized the Black Gangster Disciples in later years.
-When Larry called for unity during these difficult times in April of 1978 all the nations came together as one force to put an end to the abuse all prisoners suffered.

 In the year 1980, Imperial Gangster leader Ronnie “Mad Dog” Carrasquillo and Maniac Latin Disciple Victor “King Vic” Gomez drew up the “Spanish Gangster Disciple” concepts in prison which governed all the Hispanic gangs that were allied with Larry Hoover’s allies.
 This governing was approved and oversaw by Larry Hoover.
-This was also the year that Simon City Royals and Black Gangster Disciples held a meeting in the Grand Boulevard community to discuss a further alliance.
-Either in this meeting or shortly thereafter, the Simon City Royals gave an idea for the name of the Larrry Hoover allies alliance as the “Folks.”
-It was then established that “Folks” was the official name of all gang allied with Simon City Royals and Black Gangster Disciples.
+This was also the year that Simon City Royals and Black Gangster Disciples held a meeting in the Grand Boulevard community to discuss a further alliance and make “Folks” official.
+It was then established that “Folks” was the official name of all gangs allied with Simon City Royals and Black Gangster Disciples.
 The Folks became heavily unified and established a brotherhood that became very strong and celebrated.
 Heavy gang wars were far lessoned or all around ended when the Folk concepts were created.
-Two Six, Ridgeway Lords, Ambrose and Satan Disciples had a violent three-way-war since the 1960s and this was ended when the Folk alliance was created.
+Two Six, Ridgeway Lords, Ambrose and Satan Disciples had a violent three-way-war since the 1960s and this was ended when the Folk alliance was created as an example.
+In the beginning the Folks coalition was only in prison in 1980 but word hit the streets about the existence of this coalition and gang members began referring to themselves as “Folks” in certain areas of the city or went as far as tagging it on the walls.

-The People alliance came out around the same time as Folks or a little after.
-The People alliance would have spiritual aspects as Islamic and Christian beliefs became intertwined into this alliance.
-I am not positive exactly how the “People” name was drawn up but the Latin Kings, Vice Lords, Black P Stones and El Rukns were the front runners of drawing up a People alliance constitution that celebrated these beliefs.
-These religious beliefs were not law but instead were symbolic of a unity.
-The only organization that had strict religious beliefs was the El Rukns.
-Vice Lords adopted many Islamic aspects into their literature; however, being Islamic was completely optional for members.
 Key gang wars were ended when the People alliance was rolled out, many of them involved the Latin Kings who were at war with Bishops, Latin Counts and Puerto Rican Stones.
 Thanks to this alliance Latin Kings, Puerto Rican Stones and Bishops became tight while Counts and Kings had a decade long cease fire.
-Mickey Cobras and Black P Stones would end their feud and Latin Kings and Vice Lords would end their wars.
+Mickey Cobras and El Rukns would end their feud and Latin Kings and Vice Lords would end their wars.

 Beginning in 1981, a Folk and People fashion craze hit the streets as literature was passed around and gangs developed ways of wearing their clothing and folding their arms to signify which side, they were on.
 Gangs loved it and turned into artwork as they tagged marvelous six-point stars for Folks and five-point stars for People.
 Six dots and five dots were used as well.
 Most of the Folks tagged a pitchfork to show their unity.
 Fashion statements came out that signified Folk or People.
 Tilted hats, earrings in one ear, one pant leg rolled up, one shoe untied, one glove on one hand, one pocket pulled out with gang colors drawn on it became a fashion statement.
 If this fashion was on the right, it meant Folk if it was on the left it meant People.
 Gang members also folded their arms to clutch the arm of the side they were on, and many posed in photographs with an arm grasped.
 These fashion statements were the dark side of these coalitions because it made it too easy for rivals to spot gang members and shoot them dead but, on the other hand, it caused gang members to not shoot each other if they saw another gang member with this fashion on the same side of the body.